thedamon/writings/writing/fiction/aghfuck.md

 I get home from a bad day at work and somehow forget that AGHFUCK is going to be sitting on the couch with nothing to do but wait for me.
 He’s holding my old (non-towel) brain in front of him.
 Prodding and poking it with his thumbs like an Xbox controller.

 He’s not watching the tv though.
-He’s watching me with dead eyes.
-Prod.
-Poke.
+He’s watching me with dead eyes that prod and poke inside me.
 I feel sick.

 He opens his mouth.
 Instead of a swarm of scorpions, just: “It’s garbage day today.”